easybuilders/easybuild/docs/Easyconfigs_index.rst

 One potential issue with having an index in place is that it may get outdated: new files may have been added to the directory since the index was created or last updated.

-To deal with this, you can instruct EasyBuild to ignore any existing indices using the ``--ignore-index`` configuration option.
+If updating the indexes is not an option (see :ref:`easyconfigs_index_update`), you can instruct EasyBuild to ignore any existing indices using the ``--ignore-index`` configuration option.

-The only downside of this is that searching for easyconfig files may be significantly slower.
+The only downside of this option is that searching for easyconfig files may be significantly slower.
 Any existing index files are left untouched (they will *not* be updated or removed).